LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-Now we will create a function which will be used by Landlord to marked an agreement completed. <br>
+Let's create a function that will be used by the landlord to mark an agreement complete.

-Before creating `agreementCompleted` function , we have to remember this few points :<br>
+Before creating `agreementCompleted` function, remember the following:
-* The function will only execute : If the User's address & Landlord's address both are same.
+* The function will only execute if the user's address and the landlord's address are the same.
-* The function will only execute : If Tenant had signed that agreement more than a year ago.
+* The function will only execute if the tenant had signed that agreement more than a year ago.
 ```ruby
     function agreementCompleted(uint _index) public payable onlyLandlord(_index) AgreementTimesUp(_index){
         require(msg.sender != address(0));